Pontiac Mills

 1970 End of an Era

-After several years of uncertainty in which the mill sat abandoned, an unnamed buyer purchased the property in 1973 and began leasing it out to miscellaneous commercial tenants, at various times including a local clothing reseller, a furniture store called Stylewise Convertibles, and a branch of Unclaimed Freight Co.
-But tenants were few and far between, the century-old buildings were starting to deteriorate, and the future of the complex was uncertain.
-One 1987 newspaper column mentions Pontiac Mills simply as “a clothing store in Warwick” which “lacks proper lighting”.
+After several years of uncertainty in which the mill sat abandoned, independent buyers Joseph Fazzano and Dixon Donovan purchased the property in 1973 and began leasing it out to miscellaneous commercial tenants, at various times including a local clothing reseller, a furniture store called Stylewise Convertibles, and a branch of Unclaimed Freight Co.
+But tenants were few and far between, the century-old buildings were deteriorating further, and the future of the complex was uncertain.
+One 1981 newspaper column mentions Pontiac Mills simply as “a clothing store in Warwick” which “lacks proper lighting”.

 Children playing outside the abandoned Pontiac Mills in 1972